ATFutures/who3/README.md

     expertise as possible, and should be intelligible to an entirely general audience.

-6.  **Adaptation Manual** Finally, we will also develop an “Adaptation Manual” serving the dual purpose of describing
+6.  **Adaptation manual** Finally, we will also develop an “Adaptation Manual” serving the dual purpose of describing

     1)  How an ATT may be adapted and applied to other, additional